lawrennd/old_talks/_uq/includes/mountain-car-simulation.md

 \displaycode{HTML(anim.to_jshtml())}

 \plotcode{mc.save_frames(frames,
                diagrams='\writeDiagramsDir/uq',
 			   filename='mountain-car-simulated.html')}

 \newslide{Best Controller after 50 Iterations of Bayesian Optimization}

-\figure{\includehtml{\diagramsDir/uq/mountain-car-simulated.html}{600px}{450px}{auto}}{Mountain car simulator trained using Bayesian optimization and the simulator of the dynamics.
+\figure{\includehtml{\diagramsDir/uq/mountain-car-simulated.html}{600}{450}{auto}}{Mountain car simulator trained using Bayesian optimization and the simulator of the dynamics.
 Fifty iterations of Bayesian optimization are used to optimize the controler.}{mountain-car-similated-bayes-opt}

 \notes{The car can now make it to the top of the mountain!
-Emulating the reward function and using the EI helped as to find a linear controller that solves the problem.}
+Emulating the reward function and using expected improvement acquisition helped us to find a linear controller that solves the problem.}

 \endif